fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 PAT and RET do not have much experience with RDF.
 There are a few datasets available in RDF but they use their own, ad-hoc schema and are thus of limited use and not actively maintained.
 To facilitate the process of creating RDF out of the other sources, they asked to get support in choosing and using the right schemas and ontologies.

 Finding the most appropriate vocabulary, schema or ontology can be tricky.
-There is no right answer and often there is more than one competing ontology available.
+There is not necessarily one single right answer, as there are often multiple competing ontologies available.
 In this chapter we present different ontologies which are an appropriate choice for the data provided by PAT and RET.
-If there is more than one ontology available for describing a certain data set, we chose the one with the biggest adoption in the real world.
+If there is more than one option available for describing a certain data set, we chose the one with the biggest adoption in the real world.

 ### schema.org